 This was misquoted in a popular book by Lowell Thomas called, How To Win Friends and Influence People.

 NZT-48 is similar, though the mechanism in which the drug exerted its effects was not disclosed in the movie.
-Nevertheless, there does not exist a drug that can raise IQ levels to 4 digit numbers like it did in the movie.
+Nevertheless, there doesn’t exist a drug that can raise IQ levels to four-digit numbers like it did in the movie.